 I work from a purpose built counselling room in my garden, as seen below, in Trinity, North Edinburgh.
 It is a quiet leafy area, three miles North of Central Edinburgh.
 There is plenty of free parking and the Number 23 bus route is moments away .
 Feedback from clients confirms the room is a warm, comforting place where disturbances are rare.

 Most of us go through difficult times in our lives, and usually I am contacted for counselling when the energy to cope or ideas of how to improve things have been exhausted.
 Friends and family members may have been struggling to understand your distress or, equally difficult, offering advice to fix it.
 The distress may be due to a recent situation, something that has been going on for many years or a mixture of both of these things.

 My experience of working with people as a Person Centred Counsellor is wide and varied therefore I welcome all clients irrespective of the issues they bring.
 I have particular knowledge in the field of Mental Illness and especially welcome you if you have had to cope with this in the past or present.
 A further area of counselling I am especially committed to is grief work.
 The type of grief that is so all consuming that it is hard to find meaning in life.
 Grief can arise in many situations such a multiple miscarriage; loss of a child; infertility; fatal or chronic illness; a devastating life experience; the realisation that you have suffered emotional abuse as a child.
 The devastating impact that grief can have on us, regardless of how this has arisen, is what I commit to work with.

-Additionally, having been a carer myself to a family member who lived with Dementia, I particularly welcome anyone in a similar position whether this be related to Dementia or any other condition.
+Finally, having been a carer myself to family members living with Dementia and Autism, I particularly welcome anyone in a similar position whether this be related to these issues or any other condition.